ATTENDEE INFO

 -

-Your base price covers: Halaqas with Imam Yaseen Mahmoud, guided wilderness trekking, backcountry camp permits, all meals Friday through Sunday (Halal), and roundtrip group shuttle from the Bay Area.
+Your base price covers: Halaqas with Imam Yaseen Mahmoud, guided wilderness trekking, swimming, backcountry camp permits, all meals Friday through Sunday (Halal), and roundtrip group shuttle from the Bay Area.

-Imam Yaseen leads the Islamic programming — a morning halaqa before we hit the trail each day and an evening halaqa at camp.
+Imam Yaseen Mahmoud leads the Islamic programming — a morning halaqa before we hit the trail each day and an evening halaqa at camp.
 The spiritual dimension of this trip is intentional, structured, and led by someone with real knowledge and presence.

 -